megagilli/css-extras/docs/functions.md

 ## `--tint()`

 Lightens a color by mixing with white.
-Uses OKLAB color space for perceptually uniform mixing.
+Uses OKLab color space for perceptually uniform mixing.

 ### Parameters